RoikkuTo/rtmp-bridger/docs/README.md

 # Docs

-DISCLAIMER : This documentation has been made for guide better guide people in the installaition process of RTMP Bridger.
+DISCLAIMER : This documentation has been made to better guide people in the installaition process of RTMP Bridger.

 Also I ([Loïc\_](https://github.com/RoikkuTo)) can personnnaly install Bridger on your system, all terms right [here]().